OAI/learn.openapis.org/referencing/faq.md

 In general, no.  But in many common cases, yes, and tools exist that will attempt this.

-There are two types of reasons why de-referenceing might not be possible:
+There are two types of reasons why de-referencing might not be possible:

 * Technical reasons:
    * Cyclic references are allowed in Schema Objects, and are used to describe recursive tree structures.
 JSON Schema itself is a recursive tree structure, so the JSON Schema metaschemas cannot be fully de-referenced (see draft-07 or earlier for how this works with `"$ref"`; draft 2020-12 uses a different technique)